DRINKING WATER IN ITALY

 When I first moved here, one of the things that struck me the most when shopping daily was the odd fact that a bottle of coke is cheaper than a bottle of water.
 It didn’t make sense to me and it still quite doesn’t.
 I feel that water in America is considered a delicacy, a luxury, or maybe just plain boring to even try to market it seriously.
 Whereas in Italy, starting with the Romans, water and wine have always found space on our table and have (either mixed together or by themselves) accompanied our meals ever since.

-What can you possibly advertise about water, you’ll say: a lot.
-Each and every branded bottle comes with labelled properties and rigorous specifications: pH, spring temperature, electric conductibility, and valuable minerals.
+What can you possibly advertise about water, you’ll say a lot.
+Each and every branded bottle comes with labeled properties and rigorous specifications: pH, spring temperature, electric conductibility, and valuable minerals.
 Some waters will get tested more than 600 times each day.

-These days it is very trendy to drink a specific water indicated for a specific health effects: TV and paper ads often feature some beautiful showgirl boasting about a low sodium water, supposedly great for losing weight or detoxing, a famous actress, newly mother, will promote another one suitable to newborn feeding, and a more elderly but equally famous actress will stress the high content of calcium and magnesium instead, with possible digestive and even laxative effects.
+These days it is very trendy to drink specific water indicated for specific health effects: TV and paper ads often feature some beautiful showgirl boasting about low sodium water, supposedly great for losing weight or detoxing, a famous actress, a new mother, will promote another one suitable to newborn feeding, and a more elderly but equally famous actress will stress the high content of calcium and magnesium instead, with possible digestive and even laxative effects.